 Ask your end clients for a Status Determination Statement (SDS), to find out if you will be on or off payroll.

 “Contractors should engage with their end client now to discuss and negotiate, rather than sit and wait for an IR35 status decision to be made,” says Victor Korman, CEO of Cogent Accountants and Starling business customer.

 Christian Hickmott, managing director at Integro Accounting, also a Starling business customer, adds that some end clients are changing the way they work with contractors, offering a fixed fee for a project, rather than rolling contracts on a day rate.

 How do I appeal a client’s decision on my tax status?

 You need to appeal to the end client.
 They have 45 days to respond.
 To support your appeal: gather evidence of your working situation; ask your accountant to check your contract and complete the HMRC’s Check of Employment Status Tool.
 The tool helps assess if you’re self-employed, or an employee not on payroll, and results can be submitted as evidence.

 Who has the final say in the appeal process and what are my options?

 The end client has the final say.

-The above is intended as general information and guidance and does not constitute advice in any way.
-You should take independent advice if you have any questions about your specific circumstances.
+The above article is intended as general information and does not constitute advice in any way.
+You should take independent legal advice if you have any questions about your specific circumstances.